dip-proto/fastly.js/docs/reference/vcl-statements.md

 ### synthetic.base64

 Generates a synthetic response body from base64-encoded data.
+Like `synthetic`, it is only allowed inside `vcl_error`.

 **Syntax:**
 ```vcl